ably-demos/chat-example/README.md

 Alternatively, if you're using github - add the [vercel git integration](https://vercel.com/docs/deployments/git/vercel-for-github).

+## Postgres

+This app, to show an end to end experience, uses postgres as it's db.

+The scripts to run/create the postgres container can be found in scripts/db.

+---

 Known Issues:

 - Message Reactions not being returned from the server
 - Message Reactions returning the wrong count.
-- Remove local ably conversations package after npm
+- Remove local ably conversations package after it's been published to npm
-  - Then Remove scripts/update-chat.sh
+  - Then remove scripts/update-chat.sh